zachomedia/katacoda-courses/kubernetes-fundamentals-2/module-5/step2.md

-Now that we have an ingress controller, let's use it.
+Now that we have an ingress controller, let's make use of it.

-Remember that vote app we used earlier?
-Let's use it again
+Remember that vote app we introduced in an earlier module?
+Let's use it again:

 `git clone https://github.com/dockersamples/example-voting-app.git`{{execute}}